SCROLL DOWN(the men’s, women’s, plus size fashion croquis templates are below this)

 The figure below also serves as a fashion croquis template or model to trace garments and flats onto for womenswear.
-It’s rather stylized and quite thin.
+It’s rather stylized and quite thin, from my days as a fashion design student.
+I don’t work that way anymore.
 I used it to create the line of pencil sketches posted below it.
 I will continue to upload more and more templates so you can see how they vary and choose one you like: or print, trace, and CUSTOMIZE it for YOUR own needs!!

 *****Notice above and below that there are so many body types and ways to to interpret the body for your market or brand.
 Fashion Illustration Tribe as a rule encourages fashion illustration using real proportions and discourages unrealistic, distorted body forms for design illustration *****

 What is important is to be specific about the body within a group of designs so that all communications about the lengths and widths of garment components are clearly communicated and understood by everyone involved in the design process and production, while having an aesthetic that you can feel good about!

 All of these flats were created by tracing off of the fashion croquis template shown above it.
 It keeps their proportions consistent within the presentation.
 A good layout shows front and back flats in detail in a nicely composed page that is easy to “read” visually, while pleasing to the eye and stylish.

 All of the above flats were also sketched into the croquis book by tracing over uniform fashion croquis template, which I usually call the “paper doll” .
 These are sketchbook/ fashion croquis book pages of “design thinking” and sketching from sample garments, too.
 Add swatches and a wash of color for a whole story in your sketchbook!